Live Exploration of Dynamic Rings: Ring Exploration in

-The complete pseudocode is shown in Figure \ref{alg-knnch}.
-Both agent start going left.
+The complete pseudocode is shown in Figure~\ref{alg-land}.
+Both agents start going left.
 If they never meet, they terminate (see Lemma \ref{lm:noCatch}).
 If they catch each other, the naming is done.
 After naming, agent $F$ keeps going left.
-Agent $B$ moves right until either it completes a loop of the ring or it is blocked for a number of rounds equal to twice the number of edges it has traversed so farm, i.e. predicate $\vEtime > 2\vEsteps$.
+Agent $B$ moves right until either it completes a loop of the ring or it is blocked for a number of rounds larger than the number of edges it has traversed so far, i.e. predicate ``$\vEtime > 2\vEsteps$".
 When one of these conditions is satisfied, agent $B$ goes left, and it tries to catch up with $F$.

 If they catch up and $F$ has done less than $\vEsteps$ steps to the left from its old position, then $B$ and $F$ have waited on the same edge, and hence the ring has been explored; $B$ can detect this, and it ``communicates" the end of exploration to $F$.